The Most Balanced Rosetta Stone Review You'll Ever Read

-I should also add that this review has been updated to cover the latest Version 5 (from my original review of Version 3, not including the games, mobile apps and the very inflexible, teacher-directed lessons).
+I should also add that this review has been updated to cover the latest Version 5 (from my original review of Version 3, not including the games, mobile apps and inflexible, teacher-directed lessons).
 What really matters at the end of the day is whether or not the core product is effective or not (and how much it’s changed over recent years).

 As always, you’re welcome to share your thoughts and experience in the comment section below! 🙂

 What gives Rosetta Stone a notorious reputation

 A lot of the criticism of Rosetta Stone stems from its biblically-proportioned price tag but not enough is actually said about how the software is intended to work.

 I’ll attempt to do that here.

 I will state from the outset however that I agree with most that the program is indeed outrageously expensive.
-At the time of this writing, I’ve found the complete packages of the TOTALe version selling for as high as $550 USD through various vendors online (the Rosetta Stone Korean site is actually selling levels 1-5 of Spanish for over $700 USD!!!).
+At the time of this writing, I’ve seen the complete packages of Version 4 (all levels) selling for up around $250 USD through various vendors online like Amazon.

-For the average home user that is unjustifiably expensive.
+For the average home user this is unjustifiably expensive.

-UPDATE: The RS pricing on its website has changed significantly since this review was first written.
+BIG UPDATE: The RS pricing on its website has changed massively since this review was first written.

-There are currently 3 purchase options (all of which offer exactly the same content) listed on the Rosetta Stone product page:
+There are currently 2 purchase options (all of which offer the same content but different features) for Rosetta Stone: